Generative AI Fair Use Guidelines for NECO Students

 Generative AI 101

-Generative AI Tools for Students
+Generative AI Toolkit

 Similar to ChatGPT, but can also process and generate images, audio, and other forms of media.

 Can summarize documents, create study guides, timelines, FAQs, and audio overviews.
+See also: How to Use Google’s NotebookLM to Organize Your Research